 (Note from the founder of goodsugar: I'm sharing articles from my Juice Press days because it was a significant 10-year chapter of my life.
-It's also fun and inspiring. goodsugar marks my second venture in the health food industry, and it represents a progressive leap with an improved brand and product.
+It's also fun and inspiring. goodsugar marks my second venture in the health food industry, representing a progressive leap with an improved brand and product.
 I can confidently say goodsugar is better due to fewer creative constraints, smoother operations, and a focus on quality over profits.
 I birthed goodsugar in the same passionate, frenzied manner as Juice Press, right from my living room laptop.
 Thank you.)

 Family Feud

 Back in 2014, my father, David Antebi, became the owner of the only Juice Press franchise we established.
-After the initial success of our first two stores, he wanted to join in on the momentum.
-So, we created a franchise for him on 3rd Avenue and 62nd Street.
+After the initial success of our first two stores, he wanted to join in on the momentum, so we created a franchise for him on 3rd Avenue and 62nd Street.

 Ultimately, my dad desired an exit and began harassing us, leading to the filing of a lawsuit against Juice Press.
 While this initially upset me, I later understood that his strategy was designed to facilitate his retirement and move to Florida.
 He eventually sold his store back to us and reached a satisfactory settlement.